dptorri/PLURALSIGHT/$03_Java8/java8.md

 #### How do we process data in java
 - Where are our objects?
-- Most of the time in a Collection (List, Set or Map)
+- Most of the time in a Collection (List, Se or Map)

 By using `Default Methods` it allows to change the old interfaces without breaking the existing implementations, also Static methods are also allowed since Java 8